 for my wife, Carol

-To strangers and to moths gathered around fire and light
+To strangers and to moths gathering around fire

 my common heart is opening.